jsx-eslint/eslint-plugin-react/docs/rules/no-is-mounted.md

-# Prevent usage of isMounted (react/no-is-mounted)
+# Disallow usage of isMounted (react/no-is-mounted)

 [`isMounted` is an anti-pattern][anti-pattern], is not available when using ES6 classes, and it is on its way to being officially deprecated.